 DIY Raised Herb Garden

 Last winter, I grew a few herbs in pots as a test group to see how well I could grow them and how much I would use them.
 This year, I've found myself cooking more and more with fresh herbs and using other fresh ingredients to flavor our meals rather than the packaged dry spices and herbs that once littered one of my cabinets.
 The flavor and freshness adds a completely different dimension to the food, and tending to the plants makes for relaxing time outdoors.

 A couple of weeks ago, I noticed a particularly ugly and unused corner of the backyard.
 Within a day I formulated my vision for that corner.
 That weekend, I put it all together and made a raised herb garden sanctuary—a quiet corner where I can relax in the morning with a cup of coffee or in the evening while the sun sets.
 Why raised?
 I have pretty poor soil and to give the plants the best chance at success, I wanted them in good soil.
 Here's how I did it.

 Planning for Your Project

 My space is roughly 3.5 feet by 6.5 feet, bordered on one side by the house and on two by a privacy fence.
-Herbs like sun, about 6 hours worth, but some such as tarragon thrive on less.
+Herbs like sun, about six hours worth, but some herbs such as tarragon thrive on less.
 This particular corner gets sun from about mid-morning to about mid-afternoon.
 One side gets sun right into evening.

 With the spot chosen, ideal for the herbs' light needs and also out of the way of foot traffic, particularly my dogs, the next step was to figure out how raised, how wide, and what materials.